-Most people that venture into Airsoft look for various roles that they can play.
+Most people who venture into Airsoft look for various roles that they can play.
 In my experience, I have realized that the Airsoft sniper role is what appeals to everyone.
 Even new beginners aspire to become airsoft snipers.
-However, I’d hate to break your heart but the truth is that the Airsoft sniper role is not for everyone.
+However, I’d hate to break your heart, but the truth is that the Airsoft sniper role is not for everyone.

-Playing with a sniper rifle on Airsoft is challenging and can be a daunting task.
-You will need to become proficient in operating the rifle and this takes a lot of time and patience.
-Just like the real-life snipers, most of the time will be spent observing and there may be very little action for you.
+Playing with a sniper rifle on Airsoft is challenging and can be daunting.
+You will need to become proficient in operating the rifle, which takes a lot of time and patience.
+Like the real-life snipers, most of the time will be spent observing, and there may be very little action for you.
 Your primary role would be to scout for enemies and give support to your teammates.
 Being on your belly most of the time is something that may not be exciting for new Airsoft players.

-Besides the skills and the tactics, sniping is a very expensive role and takes a whole lot of time.
-For instance, with your $100 airsoft sniper rifle, before it can be ideal for sniping, you will end up spending an upward of $500.
-This is a whole lot of money and this is a major drawback.
-The ghillie suits are also required for one to play as a sniper and these also come at a price.
-Additionally, you have to get the right scopes, accessories, sidearm, and rails as well as extra mags.
-All these are the costs that you will have to incur to take up the sniping role on Airsoft.
+Besides the skills and the tactics, sniping is a very expensive role and takes a lot of time.
+For instance, with your $100 airsoft sniper rifle, before it can be ideal for sniping, you will end up spending upward of $500.
+This is a whole lot of money, and this is a major drawback.
+The ghillie suits are also required for one to play as a sniper and come at a price.
+Additionally, you have to get the right scopes, accessories, sidearm, rails, and extra mags.
+All these are the costs you will incur to take up the sniping role on Airsoft.

 Why You Should Not Be Quick to Become an Airsoft Sniper